Get the Tata Capital App to apply for Loans & manage your account. Download Now

 1. What will be the financial implications?

-A loan settlement means you will pay a massive amount in one go, which might affect your financial situation.
+A home loan settlement means you will pay a massive amount in one go, which might affect your financial situation.
 It is essential to consider factors like tax, prepayment penalties, and the lost opportunity cost.

-2. What are your future goals?
+1. What are your future goals?

-3. Are your emergency funds intact?
+1. Are your emergency funds intact?

 Before concluding your early loan settlement, it is crucial to ensure you are not exhausting your emergency savings.
 This might put you in a difficult position in an emergency.
-Ideally, you should have 6 – 12 months of expenses that are still accessible post-settlement.
+Ideally, you should have 6 to 12 months of expenses that are still accessible post-settlement.

 The lawyer ensures that your settlement agreement is legally correct and protects your rights so that you don’t pay an unjust amount to the lender.

 An advocate can help lower the balance amount of a home loan.
 This helps reduce the financial burden and plan a more secure future.
-They handle the communication so you don’t have to stress.
+They handle the communication, so you don’t have to stress.
 Your only concern would be paying the balance.

 The lawyer can help reduce any negative impact on your CIBIL score.
 They may also suggest strategies for repairing the credit report.